3 Growing Career Trends for Computer IT Graduates

 What sort of infrastructure routes will this require?
 How will IoT devices like smart thermostats or manufacturing equipment collect data and process it?
 These are questions a computer IT graduate can answer.

-Prepare for the Future at Elmhurst College
+Prepare for the Future at Elmhurst University

-Elmhurst College offers an online M.S. in computer information technology that can help you jumpstart the IT career of your dreams.
+Elmhurst University offers an online M.S. in computer information technology that can help you jumpstart the IT career of your dreams.
 Our program directors give you individualized attention, and our proximity to Chicago offers many local job opportunities.
 Plus, the complete online format allows for greater flexibility, allowing you to earn a degree on your terms.

 Interested in Getting Started?